 Henning Park has many amenities and is a popular park with full hook-up camping facilities available.
 A vehicle permit (fee) is required for Henning Park.

 Anderson Flats is a DNR access with a parking area and restrooms.
 An alternate start point for this trip is the Newaygo DNR access site at approximately 105 River St, Newaygo, MI 49337.
 Henning Park is just north of town, and the Newaygo access is just west of town – restaurants, gas stations, canoe/kayak/tube rentals and many other amenities are available in Newaygo.

 This section of the Muskegon River takes you under the M-37 bridge and past the city of Newaygo in the first leg of the trip.
 Paddle on and you will see more natural, forested slopes overlooking the river.
 Along the way, watch for turtles, bald eagles and whitetail deer.

 The Muskegon River is the second longest river in Michigan and is known for its good fishery which includes the threatened Lake Sturgeon.
 Much of this area is southern hardwood floodplain containing sycamore and maples.
 There are also northern-associated habitats including hemlock and cedar trees.

-Through partnerships with six families, the Land Conservancy has protected more than 500 acres of land and five miles of river frontage in the Muskegon River watershed.
+Through partnerships with seven families, the Land Conservancy has protected more than 700 acres of land and nearly six miles of river frontage in the Muskegon River watershed.
 Along this particular stretch, the Land Conservancy worked with the Scripps Family to protect their 47 acres.